OsipovaDarya/OsipovaDarya/README.md

 ### Hi there 👋
+I'm Dasha.
+I am a web developer.

+💬 About me:
+I live in Moscow, I like programming, and I practice writing code every day.
+I'm currently looking for a job.
+You can contact me by
+mail: domali@mail.ru
+telegram: @Daryaolivka

 <!--
 **OsipovaDarya/OsipovaDarya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.